vladji/Culture-portal/src/data/directors/valeriy-rubinchik.md

   after a serious long illness.
 He was buried at Vostryakovsky cemetery.
 timeline:
   - date: '1940'
-    description: 'Rubinchik Valeriy Davidovich was born on April 17, 1940 in Minsk'
+    description: Rubinchik Valeriy Davidovich was born on April 17, 1940 in Minsk
   - date: '1962'
     description: >-
-      He graduated from three courses of the Belarusian Theater and Art Institute in Minsk
+      He graduated from three courses of the Belarusian Theater and Art Institute in Minsk.
   - date: '1962'
     description: >-
-      He entered the directing department of VGIK (he was accepted immediately to the second year)
+      He entered the directing department of VGIK (he was accepted immediately to the second year).
   - date: '1969'
     description: Graduated from the directing department of VGIK (workshop of Jacob Segel)
   - date: '1969'